vishvAsa/sanskrit/koshaH/niruktam/laxmaNaH/translation.md

 region encompassed by air.
 This other (meaning, i. e.) a woman's womb, is derived from the same root also : it is surrounded.1 Multiplying greatly,fie reaches earth through the phenomenon of rain.2

-Sakapuni3 made the determination that he would know all the deities.
+SakapunB made the determination that he would know all the deities.
 A deity having the two characteristics 4 appeared before him.
 He did notknow her; he said to her,' I would like to know thee '.
 She referred hinto the following stanza, with the words that it was addressed to her.
 (Here ends the eighth section.)
 ###

 Here he snorts, covered by whom the speech, resting on a spluttering(cloud), utters a lowing sound.
 She indeed frightened the mortal with her(thltfedering) actions ; becoming lightning, she concealed her form.5 HeIB he thunders, surrounded by whom the speech utters a lowing sound,i.e. makes a noise, or (utters a lowing sound) like niayu, i.e. the sun.c Thisis the almosphefic speech.
 Resting on a spluttering7 cloud, she frightens themortal with her (thundiww^g) actions,8 deeds, and, becoming lightning, con ceals her form.9 The word vavrih is a synonym of form : because it covers(Vvr, to cover).
 Having overspread the earth with rain, it draws it back